-A New Mexico resident may have different Medicare plan offerings than a resident of another state; similarly, a resident of Albuquerque in Bernalillo County may have different Medicare plan offerings than a resident of Las Cruces in Doņa Ana County.
-It is important for Medicare beneficiaries to not only customize their search for Medicare plans based on their individual health and prescription needs, but also the county and state in which they reside.
+Remember that as a resident of New Mexico, your Medicare Advantage, Prescription Drug, and Medigap coverage options may differ from those in other states.
+Similarly, within New Mexico, a resident of Albuquerque in Bernalillo County may have different Medicare plan offerings than a resident of Las Cruces in DoŮa Ana County.
+So, itís always a good idea for New Mexico Medicare beneficiaries to compare Medicare plans and benefits based on their individual health and prescription needs and also on the county in which they reside.